 Each principle brings value to the planning process and is guided by strong community collaboration made up of residents, business owners, property owners and nonprofits.
 It’s only with ongoing, meaningful participation that a planning process can be successful and effective.

-Executive Summary in English and Spanish
+Executive Summary of Health Impact Assessment in English and Spanish